To talk to strangers or not to talk to strangers, that is the question?

 Veronika was guided to her seat beside me on a flight, she was on route for training to meet her new guide dog.
 She is a multiple transplant recipient, trains in martial arts and oozed positivity.
 She was unwell on the plane and I was thankful that I was there to help her.

 And finally, there was Stewart the fire safety specialist who was on his way to the TED Conference in Vancouver.
-He is a philanthropist, started his own foundation that trains first responders for free and told the love story of he and his wife.
+He is a philanthropist, started his own foundation that trains first responders for free and told the love story of him and his wife.
 She worked for him and quit her job so that they could date and then he didn’t call her for a year!
 Stewart is an emerging speaker who I was able to introduce to his local Speaker’s Association chapter in Illinois.
-Stewart told me the jaw dropping story of a bold move that he made…
+Stewart told me the jaw-dropping story of a bold move that he made…

-He was speaking for a group of leaders and everyone was sitting in the back of the theater, he asked them to move up and no one did so he said, “I thought I was here to speak with leaders and since there aren’t any in the room, I’m leaving.”
+He was speaking for a group of leaders and everyone was sitting in the back of the theatre, he asked them to move up and no one did so he said, “I thought I was here to speak with leaders and since there aren’t any in the room, I’m leaving.”
 And he left!!
 Can you imagine those leaders sitting dumbfounded at the back of the room?
 I bet they learned more from him leaving than if he had stayed – so gutsy!!
 You can watch his TEDx talk here.

 His assistant Celina was with him, she moved to the USA from Nicaragua all by herself when she was just 7 to live with her grandmother whom she had never met.
 Wow.